-JBLM-Lewis Public Water System primary and seasonal drinking water sources (springs and wells) have susceptibility ratings ranging from moderate to high.
-Historically, the higher susceptibility is associated with wells in closer proximity to trichloroethylene (TCE) contaminated groundwater.
+JBLM-McChord Field Public Water System primary and seasonal drinking water sources have susceptibility ratings ranging from low to high.
+Historically the higher susceptibility is associated with wells in closer proximity to trichloroethylene (TCE) contaminated groundwater.
 In the past, TCE a colorless solvent, was used primarily in industrial processes to remove grease from metal parts and in dry cleaning operations.
 In order to reduce TCE groundwater contamination in these areas, JBLM operates a groundwater remediation pump and treat system.
-There has been great success in containing the TCE plume(s) over time and reducing the threat of TCE contamination to the drinking water sources for TCE which has not been detected in the drinking water system since 2017.
+There has been great success in containing the TCE plume(s) over time and reducing the threat of TCE contamination to the drinking water supplies.
+JBLM continues to regularly monitor drinking water sources for TCE which has not been detected in the drinking water system since 2017.

-QUICK FACTS ABOUT THE LEWIS SYSTEM
+QUICK FACTS ABOUT THE MCCHORD SYSTEM

-Communities served: Lewis Community
+Communities served: McChord Field

-Water source: 1 spring and 7 groundwater wells
+Water source: 8 groundwater wells

-Disinfection treatment:

-Spring and groundwater supplies are disinfected with chlorine to maintain water quality in the distribution system.
+Disinfection treatment: Groundwater supplies are disinfected with chlorine to maintain water quality in the distribution system.